Johns Manville: Trust Fund, Lawsuits & Products

 The Manville Personal Injury Settlement Trust

 In 1973, Johns Manville lost a landmark asbestos case, Clarence Borel v.
-Fibreboard Paper Products Company, et al. This was the first case to hold defendants liable for asbestos exposure, and it sparked a barrage of lawsuits against Johns Manville.
+Fibreboard Paper Products Company, et al. This was the first lawsuit to hold defendants liable for asbestos exposure, and it sparked a barrage of lawsuits against Johns Manville.

 The burden of asbestos liability threatened the company’s solvency, so in 1982, Johns Manville filed for bankruptcy.
 As part of the bankruptcy restructuring, the company agreed to establish an asbestos trust fund for the benefit of present and future claimants.